chiawase/chi-11ty/content/now.md

 - ~~I want to eventually put together my wishlist on my blog lol~~ too late, it’s already December and I end up buying all the things I want for myself anyways 😝 but maybe this can be a next year thing
 - still learning more about my new [Baseform Keyboard](https://posture.works/baseform/)
 - I’m thinking of getting [a hobonichi 5-year planner](https://shopee.ph/Hobonichi-5-Year-Planner-(2026-2030)-A6-and-A5-Sizes--i.1369393196.43966804861) for next year just because the idea of going thru a notebook 5 times and seeing my progress throughout the years sounds like a nice thing
+	- **update 3 Dec 2025:** I have bought this and I’m just waiting for it to arrive lolol
 - I recently bought [a smart ring](https://shopee.ph/Aolon-Ring-Gen3-Smart-Ring-5ATM-Swimming-Diving-Sports-Health-Records-Control-Video-Photo-Shooting-i.728957216.25733122589) and been testing it out the past couple of days.
 I might write a post about it here aside from also posting it on social media for my friends to see 😆
 	- This is the highlight reel on my Instagram in case anyone was curious: [view Chi’s Instagram highlights for her Aolon ring experience](https://www.instagram.com/stories/highlights/18187289851344521/)